In 1739, two very important things happened in Britain:

 THE BLUE POSTS

 The former ground floor pub is now, well, a ground floor pub.
 It boasts the same high ceilings and large windows it’s had for the last 275 years, and has been given a makeover with leather barstools, dark green walls, and a brushed metal bar.
-Here you can listen to live jazz (every Sunday from 5-8pm) as you peruse the lineup of independently brewed cask ales, craft beers & ciders including Mondo Brewing’s flavourful Denis Hopp’r, some punchy Sussex SeaCider, and ‘World’s Best Pale Ale’ winner Sambrook’s Wandle.
+Here you can peruse a lineup of independently brewed cask ales, craft beers & ciders including Mondo Brewing’s flavourful Denis Hopp’r, some punchy Sussex SeaCider, and ‘World’s Best Pale Ale’ winner Sambrook’s Wandle.

 In the mood for something more refined?
 Then head upstairs to,

-Named for the character Evelyn Mulwray (played by Faye Dunaway in Chinatown), The Mulwray is a richly decorated cocktail lounge; dark velvets, marble and satin brass details contrasting with furnishings in soft pink.
-There’s an entire backlit wall of wine dominating one side of the room, but the centrepiece is a wood burning stove sitting in front of the golden brass bar, where you can order cocktails including the likes of their tequila, pear, and tarragon-loaded White Mischief.
+Named for the character Evelyn Mulwray (played by Faye Dunaway in Chinatown), The Mulwray is a richly decorated wine bar; dark velvets, marble and satin brass details contrasting with furnishings in soft pink.
+There’s an entire backlit wall of wine dominating one side of the room, but the centrepiece is a wood burning stove sitting in front of the golden brass bar, where you can order a from a weekly changing list of small-producer wines by the glass.

 Head down into the beer cellar, and instead of beer you’ll find,

-Named after (you guessed it) Faye Dunaway’s character in Chinatown, this is an intimate chef’s table space, with only 11 seats surrounding a small kitchen space, where dishes are passed from the range straight to the guest.
-The menu is Modern European, changing frequently, and entirely delicious.
+Named after (you guessed it) Faye Dunaway’s character in Chinatown, this is an intimate chef’s table space, with only 12 seats surrounding a small kitchen space, where dishes are passed from the range straight to the guest.
+The menu is Modern European, Michelin-starred, and entirely delicious.

 In short, get over ‘ear.

-NOTE: The Blue Posts and Evelyn’s Table are open 5pm-11pm (midnight Fri/Sat), with live jazz every Sunday from 5-8pm.
-You can find out more and book a table right HERE.
+NOTE: The Blue Posts is open Mon-Sat; the Mulwray is open Tues-Sat.
+You can find out more and book a table upstairs right HERE.

 The Blue Posts | 28 Rupert Street, W1D 6DJ